mojsony/api-descriptions/definition-guidelines.md

-API Design Guidelines
+API Definition Guidelines
 ===================================
-Here are some guidelines to keep in mind when writing API interface specifications.
+Here are some guidelines to keep in mind when definig an API interface.

 > This page is work in progress.
 The list of guidelines will be expanded very soon.